Vol. 01 — Lifecycle Portfolio

 An opening.

 Through experiences with psilocybin, I began to understand myself more deeply and reconnect with emotions I had blocked for years.
-At one point my relationship with my mother was very difficult — we argued constantly, and I carried emotional patterns I didn't understand.
-During a psilocybin experience at my grandmother's countryside home, I felt an overwhelming sense of unconditional maternal love.
+At one point my relationship with my mother was very difficult - we argued constantly, and I carried emotional patterns I didn't understand.
+During a psilocybin experience at my grandmother's countryside home with my wife, I felt an overwhelming sense of unconditional maternal love.
 That moment changed me.
 It opened the door to self-knowledge, and to therapy.

 4. IV